 5. Make a Plan

 Decide what outcomes there might be in a situation, and make a plan for those.
 What actionable steps can you take to improve the situation?
-When you have a plan, then you don’t have to stress about it, just follow the plan.
+When you have a plan to handle the outcomes, then you don’t have to stress about them, just remind yourself to follow the plan.

 6. Grab a Piece of Candy